mmalmsten/advent-of-code-2019/README.md

 # 🎄 Advent of Code 🎄
 Here's my take on the Advent of Code challenge.
-Instead of choosing "the right tool for the job", I decided to take the opportunity of solving the problem using different programming languages.
+Instead of choosing "the right tool for the job", I decided to take the opportunity of solving the problem using different programming languages (so far 18).

 Some of the programming languages I know by heart, others I had never tried and barely seen before this challenge.
 And some occasions were definitely a case of "the absolutely wrong tool for the job".
 So there's a BIG disclosure regarding code quality... 🙈🙈🙈